sunny/meuh/README.md

 READMEUH
 ========

-Meuh is a very low artificial intelligence for a very stupid IRC channel bot companion.
+Meuh is a very low artificial intelligence for a very stupid bot companion for Slack or IRC.

 Example conversation
 --------------------